 What type of pasta goes well?

 Italians make sausage and mushroom pasta alla boscaiola with differnt types of pasta and I think you can use your favourite.
 The most popular are usually fresh pasta ribbons such as tagliatelle or dried penne.
 This time I made my boscaiola with campanelle, also called gigli in Italy.
+You could also use torchio pasta.

 The campanelle pasta I used comes from a Sicilian company, Pasta Minardo.
 They are in Modica, Ragusa, a part of Sicily we know well.
 Minardo pasta is made with Sicilian heritage grains, plus it’s bronze extruded and organic.
 Recommended if you come across it! (my opinion).